An overview of SEC reporting and compliance rules for private fund managers

 A compliance tool for private markets

 While there are effective technology solutions for tracking some aspects of advisers’ compliance programs, particularly regarding trading and gifting policies, a solution for proactively managing private fund agreements presented a challenge for years.
 That’s changed.
-Insight from Ontra is an AI-powered SaaS private fund lifecycle solution for managers that must comply with numerous provisions in their fund documentation.
+Insight from Ontra is the AI platform powering the private fund lifecycle for managers that must comply with numerous provisions in their fund documentation.

 By using natural language processing and other forms of artificial intelligence, Insight turns managers’ key agreements into structured data.
 As a result, managers can organize, search, and more easily comply with their commitments to investors.
 The platform becomes the single source of truth for investor obligations.